atdance/moviesrental/README.md

 - The API is rate limited.
 - Input data is validated.
 - Logged input validation failures.
-- Strong typing: incoming data is strogly typed as quickly as possible.
+- Strong typing: incoming data is strongly typed as quickly as possible.

 ## How to run

 ### If you fork from Github
 The API module is configured to create a single JAR containing the byte-code of the project and all of the byte-code from the dependencies.
 - To create this assembly, run the package goal of the Maven Shade plugin from the API module directory:
 <br> cd api
 <br> mvn package

-- Start the application the localhost/port 8080 from API directory on  with:
+- Start the application the localhost/port 8080 from API directory with:
 <br> java -jar target\API-1.0-SNAPSHOT.jar server
-- Execute the simulated workload against the application with:
+- Execute the simulated workload against the application from API directory with:
 <br> java -jar target\API-1.0-SNAPSHOT.jar workflow

 ### From zip file
 Application is in a jar file in the target folder of the attached zipped file.
-<br> Run all the steps as listed in previous paragraph except the first one .
+<br> Run all the steps as listed in previous paragraph except the first one